 - Created to bring back the detailing of the woodwork

-- It improves the wood’s grain and also restore its hue
+- It improves the wood’s grain and also restores its hue

 - Enhances the inherent characteristics of wood